How Much Does a Wet Room Cost?

 By Kim

-• The average cost to fit a wet room is around £5,500
+• The average wet room installation cost is around £5,500 in the UK.

-• The job will take approximately 4 - 7 days to complete
+• Fitting a wet room will take approximately 4 - 7 days to complete.

 Want to know how much a wet room installation costs?